In this episode, Patience: the Only First-Class Ticket

 Luxury is not measured in proximity to the front; it is measured in distance from the frenzy.

 Next time, I'll be easy to spot: I'll board after the Bus Access Olympic qualifiers conclude.
-I'll smile at the bustle, then stroll the other direction.
+I'll smile at the hustle and bustle, then stroll the other direction.

 I'll remember that travel isn't a checkpoint—it's a souvenir you carry quietly in your bones because the greatest upgrade available on any itinerary is not priority seating.
 It's patience.